A version of this story previously ran in June 2017.

 Anonymous executive: Fielder was especially dangerous for the National League.
 It's just like when you look back at your high school pictures.
 You and your buddies have all gained 20 pounds.
 You look at Fielder at that point in time, and it's scary to think what this guy could be, weight-wise.
 But he had a monster bat and was incredible for a long time.
 There are exceptions to every rule, and that's what makes it so challenging.

-One challenge in the '02 Draft was determining the value of Hamels, who had broken his humerus in two places in the summer between his sophomore and junior years at Rancho Bernardo High School in San Diego.
+One challenge in the '02 Draft was determining the value of Hamels, who broke his left humerus in two places in the summer between his sophomore and junior years at Rancho Bernardo High School in San Diego.

 Marti Wolever (then-scouting director for the Phillies): I was sold from the first time I saw him.
 It was just a matter of whether the clubs in front of us would approve a medical.
 There was one club in front of us that I talked to the day of the Draft.
 They had interest, and I danced a little bit on that one.
 I asked a lot of questions, painted a little bit of a negative scenario in hopes that it would push Hamels down toward us.
 By the end of the call, I knew they were going to pass just because of the uncertainties.